ChoksiDevarsh/Railway-Managment-System/README.md

 # Railway Management System

 ## Overview

-The Railway Management System is a desktop application developed using Python and Tkinter for the frontend, with SQL Server as the backend database.
+Engineered a Railway Management System with a user-friendly GUI using Tkinter and SQLite3 for secured backend management and administrative.
 This application allows users to perform CRUD (Create, Read, Update, Delete) operations on railway records after a successful login.

 ## Features